bufbuild/docs.buf.build/docs/build-systems/bazel.md

 - The CI will run `bazel test //...`.
 - This will always pass as along with the file the test is also removed.

+## Examples

+Check out some of the [sample workspaces][examples] that demonstrate usage in various scenarios.

 [bazel]: https://bazel.build
 [breaking]: /breaking/overview
 [bsr]: /bsr/introduction